|Course #||Title||Credit Hours||Prerequisites|

 |Psychology or Sociology||3|

-*3+3 program is for the Erie, Pennsylvania campus; 3+4 program is for the Bradenton, Florida campus
+*3+3 and 4 + 3 programs are for the Erie, Pennsylvania campus; 3+4 and 4 + 4 programs are for the Bradenton, Florida campus

 **Microeconomics or Macroeconomics

 ***Recommend Humanities and Social Sciences

 3+3 and 3+4 students MUST be identified before February 1st of their freshman year and 4+3 and 4+4 students before February 1st of their sophomore year.
 3+ and 4+ students must have at least a 3.5 high school GPA and 1170 on the Math and Verbal sections of the SAT or a 26 on the ACT AND satisfactorily pass a professional interview at LECOM before being admitted to the pre-professional part of the program at Juniata.
 Juniata overall GPA must be 3.4 or higher and science GPA of 3.2 or higher with prerequisite course grades of C or better.
 Transfer students are not eligible and applicants must be U.S. citizens or permanent residents.